science-nature/DAPPER/README.md

 *: flexible; set as necessary

 **To add a new model:**
-* Make a new dir: `DAPPER/mods/your_model`.
+Make a new dir: `DAPPER/mods/your_model`.
 Add the following files:
-* `core.py` to define the core functionality and documentation of your model.
+* `core.py` to define the core functionality and documentation of your dynamical model.
+Typically this culminates in a `step(x, t, dt)` function.
-  The model must (and obs operator) support
-  2D-array (i.e. ensemble) and 1D-array (single realization) input.
+  * The model step operator (and the obs operator) must support 2D-array (i.e. ensemble) and 1D-array (single realization) input.
     See the `core.py` file in `mods/Lorenz63` and `mods/Lorenz95` for typical implementations, and `mods/QG` for how to parallelize the ensemble simulations.
+  * Optional: To use the (extended) Kalman filter, you will need to define the model linearization.
+    Note: this only needs to support 1D input (single realization).
 * `demo.py` to visually showcase a simulation of the model.
 * `liveplotting.py` (optional) to define how
   the assimilation process should be visualized on-line.
 * Files that define a complete Hidden Markov Model ready for a twin experiment (OSSE).
-  See for example `DAPPER/mods/Lorenz63/{sak12,boc12}.py`.
+For example, this will plug in the `step`function you made previously as in `Dyn['model'] = step`.
+For further details, see examples such as `DAPPER/mods/Lorenz63/{sak12,boc12}.py`.

 <!--